 Love & Mercy (2015)

-Love & Mercy, the Brian Wilson biopic that shows two time periods of The Beach Boys’ life’s most recognizable face, is one of the most underrated movies of 2015.
-Forgot whatever you know or think you know about Brian Wilson.
-For me, that was absolutely nothing.
-I knew he was a member of The Beach Boys, but that was about it.
-I’m not really a fan of The Beach Boys, but I have a new appreciation for the band and especially for Brian Wilson after seeing this movie.
-While the band is known for its carefree car tunes like Surfin USA, I Get Around, and California Girls, not all was as peachy as I thought it to be.
+Boys, but that was about it.
+After seeing this movie, I’m not really a fan of The Beach Boys, but I have a new appreciation for the band, especially for Brian Wilson.
+While the band is known for its carefree car tunes like Surfin USA, I Get Around, and California Girls, not all were as peachy as I thought.
 I’ve always considered The Beach Boys one of those bands that didn’t have a lot of substance in their songs.
-Not being a Mr. Happy Go Lucky type guy myself and having been to the beaches of California only a couple of times in my life, I couldn’t relate to their music like I could a Tom Petty or a Bruce Springsteen.
+Not being a Mr. Happy Go Lucky type guy and having been to the beaches of California only a couple of times, I couldn’t relate to their music like I could a Tom Petty or Bruce Springsteen.
 Their songs, to me, were just that.
 Peachy.
-While I will not go out and buy their entire anthology, I will give some of their songs a listen, whereas I might not have in the past.
-Originally I had no intention of seeing this movie.
+While I will not go out and buy their entire anthology, I will listen to some of their songs, which I might not have in the past.
+Initially, I had no intention of seeing this movie.
 I thought it was a documentary at first.
 But I’m glad I decided to see it.
-I think every fan of the band and everyone who enjoys a good biopic should go out and see this movie.
+Every fan of the band and everyone who enjoys a good biopic should go out and see this movie.

 Straight Outta Compton (2015)

 Straight outta Compton and straight into the Oscar buzz.
-It’s early, and I guess this movie is forgotten about come Halloween time (just like most of the great films released in the first eight or nine months of each year are).
-Still, for right now, this movie is hot with audiences (over $100 million grossed after eight days) and critics (89% fresh on Rotten Tomatoes) as just about any other movie of the year.
+It’s early, and this movie will be forgotten by Halloween (just like most of the great films released in the first eight or nine months of each year).
+Still, for now, this movie is hot with audiences (over $100 million grossed in its first eight days) and critics (89% fresh on Rotten Tomatoes), like just about any other movie of the year.
 As I will explain in my review below, Straight Outta Compton didn’t do anything (besides the music itself) that was amazing on its own, but it did do just about everything well.
-I wouldn’t call it the surprise hit of the year as many other movies flew much further under the radar (Ex Machina and The Gift are the two that come to mind for me).
-Still, it was perhaps a movie that had the potential to be very good or very bad depending on the acting, which part of the story would be told, and, most importantly, the movie’s direction.
-I’ll talk more about F. Gary Gray (The Negotiator, The Italian Job) later in the review, but, long story short, he nailed it.
-Straight Outta Compton was his most challenging work to date and his most impressive and, while I think it’s an extreme long shot based on the history of the Academy and its voting, his name could still be swirling around as a dark horse for Best Director come December.
+I wouldn’t call it the surprise hit of the year, as many other movies flew further under the radar (Ex Machina and The Gift are the two that come to mind for me).
+Still, it was a movie that could be very good or very bad, depending on the acting, which parts of the story would be told, and, most importantly, the direction.
+I’ll talk more about F. Gary Gray (The Negotiator, The Italian Job) later in the review, but long story short, he nailed it.
+Straight Outta Compton was his most challenging and impressive work to date.
+While I think it’s an extremely long shot based on the history of the Academy and its voting, his name could still be swirling around as a dark horse for Best Director come December.